The War in the Strait Is Now Adding $1.40 to Your Gas and Raising Your Bills

 What the Hormuz Closure Has Done to Your Gas Bill Since March 4

-The Strait of Hormuz has been closed to normal commercial shipping since approximately March 4, 2026.
+Commercial traffic through the Strait of Hormuz has remained severely disrupted since early March 2026, with military escort operations and intermittent ceasefire negotiations failing to fully normalize energy shipments.
 The Strait accounts for roughly 20 percent of global seaborne oil trade and 20 percent of global liquefied natural gas supply, per the United Nations Conference on Trade and Development official report UNCTAD/OSG/TT/INF/2026/1.

 The mechanism is direct.
 Crude oil is the primary input for gasoline, diesel, and jet fuel.
 Significant volumes of Gulf crude, from Saudi Arabia, the UAE, Iraq, and Qatar, previously transited the Strait.
 With that flow disrupted, global refiners compete for a reduced supply.

 Higher input costs reach your pump within two to four weeks.
+EIA inventory data released May 6 showed U.S. gasoline inventories falling for the 11th consecutive week, increasing pressure ahead of the summer driving season.
 The EIA publishes updated U.S. retail gasoline prices every Monday morning at eia.gov/petroleum/gasdiesel.
 Today’s release is the most current data available.

 The U.S. military is currently running Project Freedom, confirmed by U.S. CENTCOM, escorting commercial vessels through the Strait.
 Whether those operations stabilize or escalate the situation determines whether $3.60 gasoline is the ceiling or a point on the way higher.